googleinterns/vm-network-migration/readme/TARGET_POOL_README.md

 ### 2. A target pool shares one or more backends with another target pool or backend service:
     Not supported.
     The tool will rollback.
+### 3. A target pool is serving a forwarding rule:
+    Supported.
+    After the migration, this target pool will still serve its original forwarding rule.
+### 4. A target pool has a backup pool:
+    Supported with limitation.
+    The backup pool will not be migrated.
+    The user can migrate the backup pool seperately using the same API call.